deepanshs/mrsimulator/docs/signal_processing.rst

 .. sectionauthor:: Maxwell C. Venetos <maxvenetos@gmail.com>

-After running a simulation, you may find yourself in need of some post-simulation signal processing operations.
-For example, you may want to scale the intensities to match the experiment or add line-broadening.
+After running a simulation, you may often find yourself in need of some post-simulation signal processing operations.
+For example, you may want to scale the intensities to match the experiment, add line-broadening, or simulate signal artifact such as sinc wiggles.
 There are many signal-processing libraries, such as Numpy and Scipy, that you may use to accomplish this.
 Although, in NMR, certain operations like applying line-broadening, is so regularly used that it soon becomes inconvenient to having to write your own set of code.
 For this reason, the ``mrsimulator`` package offers some frequently used signal-processing operations.

 The following section will demonstrate the use of the :class:`~mrsimulator.signal_processing.SignalProcessor` class in applying various